 Ever desired to travel to a place where you can connect with nature in its purest form?
 A place in which you can enjoy the vast dry sand of the desert and yet be at the shores of one of the largest and mightiest rivers?
-Have you dreamt of traveling to a place where you can be at the heart of a traditional community and be part of their rich culture?
+Have you dreamed of traveling to a place where you can be at the heart of a traditional community and be part of their rich culture?
 Then the Northern Cape in South Africa is the place you need to visit.

 The Northern Cape is the largest province in South Africa with a unique history and culture.
 Be sure to include these activities in your safari itinerary: